Loan Agreement Template, Free Download 2026

 Sign and Distribute

-Both parties sign and date the loan agreement.
+Both parties sign and date the printable loan agreement template download.
 Each party should receive an original signed copy.
-If the loan is secured, also execute a separate security agreement and file a UCC-1 financing statement if personal property collateral is involved.
+If the loan is secured, also execute a separate security agreement, prepare a secured promissory note template, and file a UCC-1 financing statement if personal property collateral is involved.

 Free Template vs Custom Loan Agreement